 Based on its philosophy and mission, the Space of Culture engages in a diverse series of initiatives and activities that aim toward enriching the surrounding community.
 It offers intercultural experiences through a mix of outreach programs, festivals, artistic development schemes, visual arts, music, literature, and poetry.

-The Space of Culture creates an easy access to arts and culture for all, particularly to the most excluded and marginalized communities.
+The Space of Culture creates easy access to arts and culture for all, particularly to the most excluded and marginalized communities.
 Activities may include but are not limited to:

 - Musical performances